zenml-io/zenml/docs/book/advanced-guide/practical/secrets-management.md

 and [a secrets manager](#secrets-management-with-secrets-managers), ZenML will first try to fetch the secret from the centralized secrets management and only fall back to the secrets manager if the secret is not found.
-This means that if you have a secret registered with the same name in both centralized secrets store
+This means that if you have a secret registered with the same name in both the centralized secrets store and the secrets manager, the secret registered in the secrets store will take precedence.
 {% endhint %}

 ### Fetch secret values in a step